Sedona, Arizona: Brins Fire

-On June 18, 2006, a wildfire, reportedly started by campers, began about one mile (2 km) north of Sedona.
+On June 18, 2006, a wildfire, reportedly started by campers, began about 2 km north of Sedona.
 The Brins Fire covered 4317 acre on Brins Mesa, Wilson Mountain and in Oak Creek Canyon before the US Forest Service declared it 100 percent contained on June 28.
 Containment cost was estimated at $6.4 million.

 Slide Fire

 On May 20, 2014, a wildfire started from an unknown cause began north of Sedona at Slide Rock State Park.
-The Slide Fire spread across 21,227 acres in Oak Creek Canyon over nine days and prompted evacuations.
+The Slide Fire spread across 21,227 acre in Oak Creek Canyon over nine days and prompted evacuations.
 State Route 89A opened to Flagstaff in June, but all parking and canyon access was closed to the public until October 1, 2014.